Amazon CloudWatch – Metrics, Alarms & Dashboards

 • HTTPCode_ELB_4XX, HTTPCode_ELB_5XX

-• Client and Server error code generated by the load balancer
+• Client and server error codes generated by the load balancer.

 • HTTPCode_Backend_2XX, HTTPCode_Backend_3XX, HTTPCode_Backend_4XX, HTTPCode_Backend_5XX